apache/www-site/content/foundation/press/index.md

 # ASF Marketing & Publicity #

-The Apache Software Foundation (ASF) Marketing & Publicity team oversees the ASF's public image, handles day-to-day media and analyst relations, and supports the Foundation by counseling 350+ Apache projects and their communities in the areas of messaging, outreach, and engagement.
+The Apache Software Foundation (ASF) Marketing & Publicity team oversees the ASF's public image, handles day-to-day media and analyst relations, and supports the Foundation by counseling {{open_source_projects_rounded}}+ Apache projects and their communities in the areas of messaging, outreach, and engagement.

 ## Helpful Resources  { #resources }